sumedhkhodke/sumedhkhodke.github.io/index.md

 **Hello!**

-I'm a graduate student in Data Science at SUNY University at Buffalo, class of 2023. **I'm actively seeking full time job opportunities in Data Science and Machine Learning.** I previously worked as an ML SWE at a growth stage startup with a total experience of 3yrs.
+I'm a graduate student in Data Science at SUNY University at Buffalo, class of 2023. **I'm actively seeking full-time job opportunities in Data Science and Machine Learning.** I previously worked as an ML SWE at a growth stage startup with a total experience of 3 yrs.

 My current research interests lie in Applied Machine Learning, Language modelling and ML training optimization techniques.
 I like to work in the sphere of intersection of Machine Learning and Software Engineering stuff with special interests in Natural Language Processing.